All Episodes

 Everybody knows the dangers.

-You know who makes the most money on a pack of cigarettes?
+You know, who makes the most money on a pack of cigarettes?

-Government makes the most money.
+Government makes the most money, not the cigarette companies.

 It's not that they're becoming a threat to others.

-It's their personal choice, their priority they they choose to do it.
+It's their personal choice, their priority.

 Why don't we just leave them alone?